 2. Invest in a little root concealer

-A good root concealer will go a really long way during those early days, when you’ve got an inch or so of grey.
-It would take a lot of spray to cover it completely, but a few spritzes can go a long way – if you’re going out to dinner or getting photos taken – and you just don’t want to have that in your photos.
+A good root concealer does a lot of work for you in those early days, when youโve got an inch or so of grey.
+It would take a lot of spray to cover it completely, but a few spritzes can go a long way โ say, if youโre going out to dinner or getting photos taken โ and you just donโt want to have that in your photos.

-Part of me just wants to tell you to say “eff” it because really, who cares about that?
+Part of me just wants to tell you to say f* it, because really, who cares about roots?
 But, the other part of me (the part of me that totally did this), says just use it and make yourself feel more confident if that helps.
-(Full disclosure: The L’Oreal root concealer at the drug store works very well.
-I’m not a fan of the brush on ones, to be honest).
+(Full disclosure: The LโOreal root concealer from Amazon or a drugstore works very well.
+Iโm not a fan of the brush on ones, to be honest).

 3. Play around with different hairstyles

-I’ve had my hair very short pretty often in my life, so cutting it in a sort flapper-esque bob was not an issue for me.
+Iโve had my hair very short pretty often in my life, so cutting it in a sort flapper-esque bob was not an issue for me.
 And I admit that I was tempted to cut it in a pixie a few times (and I know that many people do).
-Now’s the perfect time to play around with different haircuts, or if you’re not comfortable with shorter hair, try different kinds of hair accessories.
-Headbands, turbans, braids, barrettes… there are lots of ways to use accessories to style your hair in a way that make the grey not as pronounced.
-I was introduced to Chunks by an Instagram follower, and now I’m obsessed!
-I’ve also had good luck at Anthropologie as well, like the leather headband pictured above.
+Nowโs the perfect time to play around with different haircuts, or if youโre not comfortable with shorter hair, try different kinds of hair accessories.

 Related: Our review of the HairStory New Wash shampoo

-4. As your hair grows, invest in good hair products
+4. As your grey hair grows out, invest in good hair products

 Hair masks, leave-in conditioners, and just cutting back on heat tools can also help keep your grey hair in awesome shape.

 Growing out your grey is a process.
 It just is.
-It’s going to take some time and just like growing out a haircut you don’t love, there will be awkward stages.
-What’s been cool is that I’ve only ever gotten nice comments, because I think now, especially with the pandemic, we all know that keeping up with society’s “rules” about how we should look is way too much work (and if I may, total BS), so when we see our fellow women growing out our hair, it feels like a burn the bra sort of moment.
+Itโs going to take some time and just like growing out a haircut you donโt love, there will be awkward stages.
+Whatโs been cool is that Iโve only ever gotten nice comments, because I think now, especially since the pandemic, we all know that keeping up with societyโs โrulesโ about how we should look can be a lot of work.
+(And if I may, total BS.)
+So when we see other w women like us who are also growing out their hair, it feels like something positive that weโre all in together.